pingcap/docs-cn/tidb-configuration-file.md

 - The threshold of the TiKV load.
 If the TiKV load exceeds this threshold, more `batch` packets are collected to relieve the pressure of TiKV.
 It is valid only when the value of `tikv-client.max-batch-size` is greater than `0`.
 It is recommended not to modify this value.
 - Default value: `200`

+### `enable-one-pc` <!-- New in v5.0 -->

+- Specifies whether to use the one-phase commit feature for transactions that involve only one Region.
+Compared with the two-phase commit, the one-phase commit feature can greatly reduce the commit latency and increase throughput.
+- Default value: `false`

+> **Warning:**
+>
+> This is still an experimental feature.
+It is **NOT** recommended that you use it in a production environment.
+Currently, the following issues are found, and be aware of them if you need to use this feature:
+>
+> - This feature is incompatible with [TiCDC](/ticdc/ticdc-overview.md) and might cause TiCDC to run abnormally.
+>
+> - This feature is incompatible with [Follower Read](/follower-read.md) and [TiFlash](/tiflash/tiflash-overview.md), and snapshot isolation cannot be guaranteed.
+>
+> - External consistency cannot be guaranteed.
+>
+> - If the transaction commit is interrupted abnormally by the machine crash when the DDL operation is executed, the data format might be incorrect.

+## tikv-client.async-commit <!-- New in v5.0 -->

+### `enable`

+- Enables or disables the async commit feature for the second phase of the two-phase transaction commit to perform asynchronously in the background.
+Enabling this feature can reduce the latency of transaction commit.
+This feature is not compatible with [TiDB Binlog](/tidb-binlog/tidb-binlog-overview.md) and does not take effect when Binlog is enabled.
+- Default value: `false`

+### `keys-limit`

+- Specifies the upper limit of the number of keys in an async commit transaction.
+The async commit feature is **NOT** suitable for transactions that are too large.
+Transactions that exceed this limit will use the two-phase commit.
+- Default value: `256`

+### `total-key-size-limit`

+- Specifies the upper limit of the total size of keys in an async commit transaction.
+The async commit feature is **NOT** suitable for transactions in which the involved key ranges are too long.
+Transactions that exceed this limit will use the two-phase commit.
+- Default value: `4096`
+- Unit: byte

+> **Warning:**
+>
+> This is still an experimental feature.
+It is **NOT** recommended that you use it in a production environment.
+Currently, the following issues are found, and be aware of them if you need to use this feature:
+>
+> - This feature is incompatible with [Follower Read](/follower-read.md) and [TiFlash](/tiflash/tiflash-overview.md), and snapshot isolation cannot be guaranteed.
+>
+> - External consistency cannot be guaranteed.
+>
+> - If the transaction commit is interrupted abnormally by the machine crash when the DDL operation is executed, the data format might be incorrect.

 ## tikv-client.copr-cache <span class="version-mark">New in v4.0.0</span>

 This section introduces configuration items related to the Coprocessor Cache feature.